 It is normal to have a lot of questions following a car accident.
 Who will pay for your medical care?
 Who will cover the repair costs of your car?
 What will happen if you cannot return to work?

-These are all normal questions and scheduling a complimentary consultation can help you get some of those questions answered.
-We will get to know the specific details of your case during the consultation and let you know if we can help your situation.
-If we do work together, we still take the next steps in your case, and help you fight for fair compensation.
+A complimentary consultation can help you answer some of these questions.
+Our lawyers will familiarize themselves with the specific details of your case during the consultation and let you know if we can help.
+If we do work together, we will handle the next steps in your case and fight for fair compensation.

 Offer Representation While You Recover